-Like the majority of UK FRSs we have an extensive network of road and rail but due to the nature of commerce in Teesside our transportation conveys many significant hazards.
-Where the A19 crosses the Tees it carries over 96,000 vehicles per day which is 123% more than the number of vehicles using the A1M at the equivalent point.
+Like the majority of UK Fire Rescue Services (FRSs) we have an extensive network of road and rail but owing to the nature of commerce in Teesside our transportation conveys many significant hazards.
+Where the A19 crosses the Tees it carries over $106,000^5$ vehicles per day which is 147% more than the number of vehicles using the A1M at the equivalent point.